 Guided by Ghosts of the Past

-There is still a lot to learn from this thirty year old technology.
+There is still a lot to learn from this thirty and forty year old technology.

 That first Macintosh definitely did something to me.
 But I really have to go back to 1979, playing Adventure on the Atari, for my first contact with technology (or more specifically, software) that woke something inside.